 How does this (in a very small way) give us an idea of what Jesus did for us on the cross?
 (He paid the price for our sin so we could have salvation.)

 Ruth was extremely poor with no money.
 God made a way for poor people to be taken care of in Israel.
 A person in their family (a kinsman redeemer) could pay the needed money to take that person into their own family and care for her.
 Boaz (a kinsman redeemer) paid the price to redeem Ruth and make her part of his family and care for her.
 Just as Ruth had no way to buy the family’s property, we had no way to pay the price God required for sin.
-Jesus is our kinsman redeemer.
+Jesus is our redeemer.

 All are Welcome

 A family tree shows the members of one’s family before and after us.
 Ruth’s family tree reached all the way to Jesus.
 Even though Ruth was not a Jew or a part of God’s chosen people, she was welcomed into Boaz’s family and eventually became the great-grandmother of King David and the great, great, great, great, great (lots of greats) grandmother of Jesus.
-God welcomes all people into His family!
+God redeems and welcomes all people into His family!